markeyser/cookiecutter-collabora/docs/how-to-guides/pytest-inroduction-guide.md

 testing, why it is essential, and how to set up and write unit tests using Pytest with the configuration provided in our project.

+!!! info "Detailed Pytest Configuration Guide"
+    For a detailed explanation and setup for Pytest configuration within VS Code and Poetry, see the [Pytest Configuration Guide](../explanation/pytest-configuration-guide.md).

 ## What is Unit Testing?

 ### Definition